qdrant/landing_page/qdrant-landing/content/solutions/image-search.md

 image_caption: Visual Food Discovery
 default_link: https://qdrant.to/food-discovery
 default_link_name: Demo
-weight: 20
+weight: 10
 short_description: |
     Find similar images, detect duplicates, or even find a picture by text description - all of that you can do with Qdrant.
-    Start with pre-trained models and fine-tune them for better accuracy.
+    Start with pre-trained models and [fine-tune](https://github.com/qdrant/quaterion) them for better accuracy.
     Check out our [demo](https://qdrant.to/food-discovery)!
 sitemapExclude: True
 ---

 Sometimes text search is not enough.
 Qdrant allows you to find similar images, detect duplicates, or even find a picture by text description.
-No need to train your own neural network, get started with pre-trained models.

 Qdrant filters enable you to apply arbitrary business logic on top of a similarity search.
 Look for similar clothes cheaper than $20?
 Search for a similar artwork published in the last year?